Wood County Economic Development

 City Incentives

 Please see the below programs.
-For more information regarding the City of Parkersburg’s Economic Development Incentive Programs, please call 304.424.8542 or email Ryan Barber at Ryan.Barber@parkersburgwv.gov, City of Parkersburg Development Director.
+For more information regarding the City of Parkersburg’s Economic Development Incentive Programs, please visit the City of Parkersburg Development website or contact Ryan Barber at 304.424.8542 or Ryan.Barber@parkersburgwv.gov, City of Parkersburg Development Director.

 County Incentives